GE industrial profit boost underscores strategy, shares up

 GE, which is increasingly focusing on its traditional manufacturing businesses over its finance unit, posted an 8 percent increase in industrial revenue, even as overall company revenue fell slightly short of Wall Street's target.

-GE shares rose 2.4 percent to $26.74 (15.92 pounds) in afternoon trading as profit also edged past analyst estimates.
+GE shares rose 2.4 percent to $26.74 in afternoon trading as profit also edged past analyst estimates.

 "The big story is the organic revenue growth," said Tim Ghriskey, chief investment officer of Solaris Asset Management, which owns GE shares.
 "It really shows the return to an industrial emphasis is paying off, and where the company is focusing."